percona/percona-server/doc/source/release-notes/Percona-Server-5.7.18-14.rst

  Text/BLOB fields were not handling sorting of the empty string consistently between InnoDB and filesort.
-Bug fixed :bug:`1674867` (upstream :mysqlbug:`81810`) by porting a Facebook patch for |MySQL|.
+Bug fixed :bug:`1674867` (upstream :mysqlbug:`81810`) by porting a Facebook patch for MySQL.

- |InnoDB| adaptive hash index was using a partitioning algorithm which would
- produce uneven distribution when the server contained many tables with an identical schema.
+ InnoDB adaptive hash index was using a partitioning algorithm which would produce uneven distribution when the server contained many tables with an identical schema.
 Bug fixed :bug:`1679155` (upstream :mysqlbug:`81814`).

  For plugin variables that are signed numbers, doing a ``SHOW VARIABLES`` would always show an unsigned number.
-Fixed by porting a Facebook patch for |MySQL|.
+Fixed by porting a Facebook patch for MySQL.

 Other bugs fixed: :bug:`1629250` (upstream :mysqlbug:`83245`), :bug:`1660828`
 (upstream :mysqlbug:`84786`), :bug:`1664519` (upstream :mysqlbug:`84940`),